-Tampa Overloaded Truck Accident Attorney
+Tampa Overloaded Truck Accident Lawyers

 Large trucks share the road with smaller vehicles, motorcycles, bikes, and pedestrians.
 Whenever we are on the road, we could potentially come across one of these massive semis.
 Not surprisingly, when crashes occur between large trucks and other vehicles, the victims tend to be in smaller passenger cars.
 After all, large commercial semis can weigh 20 to 30 times more than do passenger vehicles.
 Even in ideal weather and traffic circumstances, the size of these massive vehicles can lead to risks for others.
 Trucks take far longer to come to a stop than other vehicles, which can result in collisions.